telerik/winforms-docs/treeview/working-with-nodes/formatting-nodes.md

 ![treeview-formatting-nodes 001](images/treeview-formatting-nodes001.png)

->note Please note that you should always provide an 'else' clause for each 'if' clause that you have in the implementation of the NodeFormatting event.
+>tip Please note that you should always provide an 'else' clause for each 'if' clause that you have in the implementation of the NodeFormatting event.
 Skipping this operation will lead to incorrect images applied to the inappropriate nodes.
 >

->note It is also important that we are accessing the project resources outside the NodeFormatting event handler.
+>tip It is also important that we are accessing the project resources outside the NodeFormatting event handler.
 Accessing project resources is a time consuming operation and since NodeFormatting is fired for every visible node, you may experience performance issues if you try to access such resources in the event handler.
 >